PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 04:15:44
+Last updated: 2024-04-07 04:16:20
-Random Quote: Dance, until your feet hurt.
-Sing, until your lungs hurt.
-Act, until you're William Hurt. - Phil Dunphy
+Random Quote: I'm telling you that there is. - Ulana Khomyuk